NASA-AMMOS/slim/docs/about/README.md

 What does it mean to be a community member of SLIM?
 The following ideas apply to community member projects:
 - Has a representative (a point-of-contact) who interfaces with the SLIM effort
+- Receives pull-requests / issues containing SLIM best practice recommendations
 - Openness and willingness to infuse SLIM best practices
-- Prioritizes contributing back to the SLIM project with best practice guides
+- Prioritizes contributing back to the SLIM project

 The following list of public projects are currently SLIM community members: